GeoscienceAustralia/ptha/misc/nearshore_testing_2020/breakwalls/README.md

     Rscript make_breakwalls.R

-The code will write an csv file inside each subdirectory (one per shapefile), and these are referenced by the SWALs model to ensure the breakwalls are burned into the grid.
+The code writes one or more csv files inside each subdirectory (one per shapefile; included herein).
+These are referenced by the SWALs model to ensure the breakwalls are burned into the grid.